-The Superhero Wives Series can be read in any order, but The Secret Lives of Superhero Wives comes before Four Calling Byrds and The Superhero’s Husband.
+The Married to a Superhero Series can be read in any order, but The Secret Lives of Superhero Wives comes before Four Calling Byrds and The Superhero’s Husband.

 Ariana, Victoria, and Emma’s men spend more time saving the world than doing dishes.
 These wives want some semblance of a normal married life, but would settle for an uninterrupted meal together.
 Besides, how can they compete with saving the world?

 When a catastrophic earthquake devastates Shadow Town and crime spirals out of control, it appears the city needs all the help they can get to clean it up.
 Everyone expected the resident superheroes to save the day, but nobody expected the wives’ help too…

 Short Stories (available for FREE via signing up for the author’s newsletter):

 Note: Each Superhero Wives story features a different couple and can be enjoyed as a standalone or in a series.

 Download a sample of the first 10% of this story HERE.

 Enjoy a sneak peek of the first chapter of The Secret Lives of Superhero Wives